About the message

 Seeing this message does not always indicate a security problem.
 The solution may depend on which browser you are using.

-Chrome, Firefox, or Opera: Restart your browser
+Chrome or Firefox: Restart your browser

 1Password can’t verify the identity of your browser if it’s in the middle of an update.
 Quit your browser and restart it.
 Doing so will allow the update to complete, and the signature will once again be valid.